 Deiodinase type 1

-If you want RT3 to clear out of your body, D1 is your friend, because that’s its favorite job, and if RT3 is building up, it’s can be because D1 is downregulated or handicapped, and perhaps D1 is being overwhelmed by RT3 supply and can’t clear it out fast enough.
+If you want RT3 to clear out of your body, D1 is your friend, because that’s its main job.
+If RT3 is building up, it’s not just because a lot of RT3 is being made, but it can be because D1 is downregulated or handicapped by loss of T3, and perhaps D1 is being overwhelmed by RT3 supply and can’t clear it out fast enough.